HelgeKeck/vcore-idex/README.md

 - idex hardware configs
 - based on ratos alpha4
 - heats up extruder on demand
-- can put extruder into standby mode
+- can put extruders into standby mode
 - works with or without purge tower

 # V-Core IDEX Toolchange Video